404Setup/MongoBan/README.md

 # MongoBan

 MongoBan is still under development.
 It is an experimental project, and you will not be able to use it until the first version is released.

 ## Install

 MongoBan needs the following dependencies:

 - MongoDB 8
 - Redis (Optional)
-- A Minecraft server (Spigot, Paper, Folia, BungeeCord, Velocity)
+- A Minecraft server (Paper, Purpur, Folia, BungeeCord, Velocity)
 - Java 21

 The following is a compatible version of the server:

-- Spigot, Paper, Folia: 1.18.2+
+- Paper, Purpur, Folia: 1.18.2+
 - Velocity: 3.3.0+
 - BungeeCord: 1.18.2+

 ## Development Plan

 The development plan is carried out in sequence, and the core logic is still not completed yet.

 1. Velocity
-2. Spigot/Paper/Folia
+2. Paper/Purpur/Folia
 3. BungeeCord
 4. Mod (Possible launch)

 ## Usage Agreement

-MongoBan is a plugin designed to provide advanced banning capabilities for Minecraft server software, including Spigot, BungeeCord, and Velocity.
+MongoBan is a plugin designed to provide advanced banning capabilities for Minecraft server software, including Paper, BungeeCord, and Velocity.

 It utilizes MongoDB solely as a storage database and has no affiliation with MongoDB or MongoDB, Inc. MongoDB® is a registered trademark of MongoDB, Inc.

 ### License and Usage